top of page

 Extras 4

 One point for the historic significance of the building.
-From the stone facade to the seats close enough to the action to hear the players and coaches, Rose Hill is a real treat and a true throwback arena.
-Rose Hill has hosted many huge concerts including Simon & Garfunkel, The Ramones, The Beach Boys, and Billy Idol.
-The gym was just profiled this month in a digital piece and You Tube video:
+From the stone facade seats close enough to the action to hear the players and coaches, Rose Hill is a real treat and a true throwback arena.
+Rose Hill has hosted many huge concerts including Simon & Garfunkel, The Ramones, The Beach Boys and Billy Idol.

-The new entrance includes a new box office, concession stand, bathrooms, which add aesthetic and functional improvements to the gameday experience.
+The new entrance which includes a new box office, concession stand, bathrooms add aesthetic and functional improvements to the game day experience.

-Hanging from the rafters are the Fordham conference and playoff appearance banners on one side and the flags of the Atlantic 10 and its 14 conference opponents on the other.
-Five retired numbers hang from the baseline - Charlie Yelverton (34), Ken Charles (44), Bob Mullens (7), Ed Conlin (11), and Anne Gregory (55).
+Hanging from the rafters are the Fordham men’s and women’s conference championships and playoff appearance banners on one side and the flags of the Atlantic 10 and its 13 conference opponents on the other.
+Five retired numbers hang from the baseline - Charlie Yelverton (34), Ken Charles (44), Bob Mullens (7), Ed Conlin (11) and Anne Gregory (55).

-The final point is for the proximity to Little Italy and the great stores, restaurants, delicatessens, and pastry shops of Arthur Avenue.
-Fans should make an effort to get to the Bronx’s Little Italy either pre or postgame.
+The final point is for the proximity to Little Italy and the great stores, restaurants, delicatessens and pastry shops of Arthur Avenue.
+Fans should make an effort to get to this Bronx gem either pre or post game.

 Final Thoughts